 LCCA was founded in 1978, with the aim of developing and expanding businesses in Chinatown and representing British Chinese to engage effectively with the British government .
 LCCA was also devoted to working closely with the London Chinese Community Centre in providing a wide range of essential services for the many Chinese “living in the United Kingdom and with a heart connecting to China”.
 More importantly, LCCA served as an outlet for Chinese businesses to voice their concerns and together bringing better conditions and prosperity to the whole of Chinatown.

 From aiding the local Chinese community in London at their moments of need, LCCA spared no efforts in responding to disaster relief activities in China.
 Over the years, LCCA has raised funds for many China's disaster struck areas, including the Daxinganling fire in 1987, the East China floods in 1991 and the widespread flooding in the Yangtze River in 1998 etc etc..
 LCCA has also donated considerable amount of money to the construction of new schools and hospitals in mainland China benefitting many in these worthwhile projects

 The LCCA maintains a close relationship and bond with the Hong Kong's New Territories Community.
 One notable participation by LCCA was the “Preserve The Villages And Clans Action” organised by New Territories Heung Yee Kuk.

-We would like to sincerely thank Water Cube Cup 2016 Sponsors.
+We would like to sincerely thank Chinese New Year 2022 Sponsors.
 Without their generous donations, we would not be able to put on a show for you.

-If you would like to take part or become a sponsor, please contact us at email@example.com
+If you would like to take part or become a sponsor, please email us at firstname.lastname@example.org